MohamedMohsen01/MohamedMohsen01/README.md

 ## About Me

-I'm an **M.S.
-Electrical Engineering student at The University of Texas at Arlington** focused on industrial automation, control systems, embedded systems, and robotics.
+M.S.
+Electrical Engineering candidate at The University of Texas at Arlington, focused on control systems, industrial automation, embedded systems, and robotics.
+Skilled in PLC programming, HMI/SCADA, robotics integration, motion control, and industrial networks, with a strong interest in automated manufacturing systems and robotics applications.

-My interests are centered around building and integrating automated systems that combine **PLCs, sensors, motion control, industrial communication, embedded hardware, and software** for manufacturing applications.

-I enjoy working on projects that bridge software and physical systems, from PLC-controlled production lines to embedded and robotics applications.

 ---